 Referendum

-The above offer is being put to a referendum which opened on Friday 31 May and closes on Friday 14 June.
-As noted above, we recommend that members vote to accept the offer.
+The above offer was put to a referendum which opened on Friday 31 May and closed on Friday 14 June.
+As noted above, we recommended that members vote to accept the offer.

-If the offer is rejected, the pay uplifts and other measures in it will not be implemented.
-Our next steps at this stage would be challenging.
-Reaching the above offer took a significant amount of negotiating capital, and the Government would be under no obligation to negotiate further.
-The SAS committee would need to ask BMA Council’s agreement to re-ballot the membership for industrial action to get a new mandate to strike.
-Members would need to be prepared to engage in this ballot, and also to take industrial action.
-Please bear this in mind if you vote to reject the offer.
+If the offer was rejected, the pay uplifts and other measures in it would not have been implemented.
+Reaching the above offer took a significant amount of negotiating capital, and the Government would have been under no obligation to negotiate further.
+The SAS committee would have needed to ask BMA Council’s agreement to re-ballot the membership for industrial action to get a new mandate to strike.